 Volunteer Preparation Course

-All our volunteers complete a 9 week / 36 hour accredited volunteer preparation course before starting to visit families.
-Volunteers can opt to complete a portfolio of work to achieve a level 1 or 2 qualification accredited by CERTA.
+All our volunteers complete a 9 week / 36 hour volunteer preparation course before starting to visit families.
+Due to Covid restrictions our preparation course is currently being delivered online via Zoom.

 If you are interested in joining us for this course and becoming a volunteer for Home-Start Bristol download our Volunteer Application Pack.